computersarecool/cpp_sockets/README.md

 This was a very small exploration into sockets.
 Specifically I was trying to recreate the functionality of the UDP and TCP operators in TouchDesigner in a CLI.
 I also wanted to explore using classes and inheritance as most all of the tutorials I found explain sockets using exclusively C code.
 It was the first project a set out to do on my own using C++.

 Really this is not that big of a deal, most things I have read suggest using a library like Boost because of the tricky and error-prone nature of sockets.
-Still this was a fun exercise and helped me really understand how the differences between TCP and UDP sockets are coded
+Still this was a fun exercise and helped me really understand how the differences between TCP and UDP sockets are coded.

 The CLI Allows you to interactively make a:
 UDP or TCP, server or client